Showtime (basketball)

-In basketball, Showtime was an era in Los Angeles Lakers history from 1979 to 1991 when the National Basketball Association (NBA) team played an exciting run-and-gun style of basketball.
-Led by Magic Johnson's passing skills and Kareem Abdul-Jabbar's scoring, the team relied on fast breaks and won five NBA championships.
+In basketball, Showtime was an era in Los Angeles Lakers history from 1979 to 1991 when the team played an exciting run-and-gun style in the National Basketball Association (NBA).
+Led by Magic Johnson's passing skills and Kareem Abdul-Jabbar's scoring, the team relied on fast breaks and won five NBA championships in nine Finals appearances.
 Lakers owner Jerry Buss purchased the team in 1979, and he wanted their games to be entertaining.
 He insisted that the Lakers play an up-tempo style, and the team hired dancers and a live band for their home games at The Forum.
 The team established a Hollywood-celebrity following.

 Background

-In 1979, former Lakers owner Jack Kent Cooke was in the process of selling the team to Jerry Buss.
-Possessing the first overall pick in the upcoming 1979 NBA Draft, the Lakers narrowed their choice to either Magic Johnson or Sidney Moncrief.
-Los Angeles already had a fine point guard in Norm Nixon, making Moncrief potentially a wonderful complement at off guard.
+In 1979, former Lakers owner Jack Kent Cooke was selling the team to Jerry Buss.
+Possessing the first overall pick in the upcoming 1979 NBA draft, the Lakers narrowed their choice to Magic Johnson or Sidney Moncrief.
+Los Angeles already had a talented point guard in Norm Nixon, making Moncrief potentially a strong complement at off guard.
 However, Cooke liked Johnson's smile and playing style.
 In one of Cooke's last acts as Lakers owner, the Lakers drafted the point guard Johnson.

 Buss wanted Lakers games to be entertaining.
 In the 1960s, he was a regular at The Horn, a nightclub in Santa Monica, California, that attracted an upscale clientele.
 Buss loved the excitement of the club's famous opening act, which included a dimming of the lights followed by a dramatic singing of their signature tune, "It's Showtime".
 After he purchased the Lakers and The Forum from Cooke, Buss embarked on creating a grand-scale version of The Horn.
-Like a night club act, he believed a basketball game should be entertaining.
+Like a nightclub act, he believed, a basketball game should be entertaining.

 Buss sought to match the excitement of college basketball games between the USC Trojans and the UCLA Bruins during John Wooden's era.
 The owner insisted the Lakers have a running game.
-After Jerry West had retired as Lakers head coach, and the team failed to recruit Jerry Tarkanian of the UNLV Runnin' Rebels, Buss hired Jack McKinney to install a running offense.
+After Jerry West had retired as Lakers head coach and the team had failed to recruit coach Jerry Tarkanian of the UNLV Runnin' Rebels, Buss hired Jack McKinney to install a running offense.

 In Buss' opinion, a theatrical atmosphere paired with the running game would excite the fans and strengthen the Lakers' home-court advantage.
 He wanted to create a Hollywood atmosphere that would be embraced by the Los Angeles culture even if it was hated by the rest of the country.
 Buss borrowed the term Showtime from The Horn to describe the Lakers' approach to basketball, and it was embraced by Lakers fans and the Los Angeles media.